-In the spring when \## nesting begins bluebirds and scrub jays have acquired the prightest plumage.
-The mountain lis a being who partakes of the sky, bluebird, etherial, azure, piece of the sky, his wings and back belong to axeised from a were cut from the zenith, his pale belly a distillation of the to the pale translucent horizon.
-The lighter blue feathers of the jay are more opaique, tinged with gray and brown.
-The blue of the male western bluebird, however, has been transformed into a vivid ultramarine that contrasts strikingly with the chestnut on his breast and back. from which his other common name, chestnut-backed bluebird, is The two names, in fact, apply to slightly different sub-The purplish blue of this bird flashes more in the sun than the color of the others which seem to blend with sky and shade.
-All three of these birds undergo a postnupial molt in the summer which requires several weeks for completion.
-The new plumage is grayer than the old and more somber.
+In the spring when nesting begins bluebirds and scrub jays have acquired their brightest plumage.
+The mountain bluebird, ethereal, azure, is a being who partakes of the sky, his wings and back belong to the zenith, his belly to the pale transluscent horizon.
+The lighter blue feathers of the jay are more opaque, tinged with gray and brown.
+The blue of the male western bluebird, however, has been transformed into a vivid ultramarine that contrasts strinkingly with the chestnut on his breast and back, the origin of from which his other common name, chestnut-backed bluebird, is derived.
+The two names, in fact, apply to slightly different sub-species.
+The purplish blue of this bird flashes more in the sun than the color of the others which seem to blend with sky and shade.
+All three of these birds undergo a postnuptial molt in the summer which requires several weeks for completion.
+The new plumage is grayer than the old, more somber.
 Mountain bluebirds are slaty blue following this molt and the sexes less easily distinguished and more like the juveniles.
 In the fall the western bluebird is quite drab; the vivid blue has disappeared and the chestnut on the back has darkened though in good light a brown wash can still be seen.
-The scrub jay is less effected by its summer molt although it noticably too becomes conspicuously less brilliant.
-Since no moltof the adults occurs in the spring, the more conspicuous spring plumages are acquired by the waring down of the duller colored feather tips that exposing the intenser blue of the overlapped parts.
+The scrub jay is less effected by its summer molt although it too becomes noticeably less brilliant.
+Since no molt of the adults occurs in the spring, the more conspicuous spring plumages are acquired by a wearing down of the duller colored feather tips that conceal the intenser blue of the overlapped parts.
 In other words the transformation is gradual but unnoticed until we begin to feel spring in our bones again and the freedom offered by the changing events in nature brought about by the cycle of the seasons.
-Every year the same thing happens; people open their eyes in the first warm wave \ they emerge from mental hibernation .
+Every year the same thing happens; people open their eyes in the first warm wave and emerge from mental hibernation.
 They look around to see what has been going on while they were asleep, and if they happen to notice a robin they think it is the first one freed like themselves from winter exile, not realizing they have been here all along.
 The bluebirds who appear so fresh and newly clad when we notice them first on those early warm days are in fact dressed in their old tattered clothes of the year before.